Acefrra/Acefrra.github.io/_projects/furuta/0300_5_finalcontroller.md

     title: Final Controller
 ---

 So we can balance the pendulum if this is close enough to the upward configuration, and we can make it close to it if it is not.
-The last is to merge this to controller.
+The last is to merge this to the controller.

-Basically at every step we will compute the distance of the angle \alpha from the ideal value.
-If this distance is smaller than \epsilon then we try to balance it, otherwise we apply the swing up control.
+Basically at every step we will compute the distance of the angle $$\alpha$$ from the ideal value ($$\alpha = 0$$).
+If this distance is smaller than a small value $$\epsilon$$ then we try to balance it, otherwise we apply the swing up control.

 So the final form of the controller will be: